cloudfoundry/cf-for-k8s-metric-examples/README.md

 ##### Default Metrics Availability

-Metric sshould be included for all Prometheus nodes, the API node, and any pods annotated with Prometheus scrape configurations:
+Metrics should be included for all Prometheus nodes, the API node, and any pods annotated with Prometheus scrape configurations:

 * In a Cloud Foundry manifest: